-Pappa al pomodoro is a specialty from Siena, in Tuscany, and a great idea to use up some old bread that is too hard to be eaten by itself.
+Pappa al pomodoro is a specialty from Siena, in Tuscany, a great idea to use up some stale bread.

 Serves: 4 | Preparation time: 15 minutes | Cooking time: 30-40 minutes